 Charge and the use of the Type-A port on Suzy-Q do not work, so for now if you need to attach a flash drive, or use Fastboot/adb you'll need to swap cables.

-Software sync of the EC/PD processor and the jump from RO to RW versions will cause the case closed debugging USB device to disconnect and reconnect.
+Ryu implementation: software sync of the EC/PD processor and the jump from RO to RW versions will cause the case closed debugging USB device to disconnect and reconnect.
 This can be prevented by disabling software sync.
 This is done by setting the

-GBB_FLAG_DISABLE_PD_SOFTWARE_SYNC flags with
+GBB_FLAG_DISABLE_PD_SOFTWARE_SYNC flags with`gbb_utility.

-No console interfaces are avaiable in the
+No console interfaces are available in the

 Garbage messages (AT command set) show up on one or more consoles.